makrai/notes/charniak83-markers.md

 Most Artificial Intelligence theories of language either
   * assume syntactic component
   * reject attempts at distinguishing modules
 * In this paper
   * keeping modularity
   * account for several puzzles for typical "syntax first" theories
   * marker passing (or spreading activation)

 # Intro

 * puzzles which arise given the above model.
-They will deal with: l l l
+They will deal with:
   * determination of “context” in story comprehension, e.g., _Jack picked up a menu_ has a “restaurant” context
   * role of context in WSD
-  * relation between syntax and semantics.
+  * relation between syntax and semantics
     * One routine, coroutines, separate but parallel?
 * refurbishing of an old [theory]: the spreading activation [SA] model
   * SA history
     * long and distinguished run in psychology (Anderson, 1976; Collins & Lof- tus, 1975; Collins & Quillian, 1969)
     * to a lesser degree in Artificial Intelligence (AI) (Quillian, 1966),
-    * since the early 70’s SA has mostly disappeared from the AI literature.
+    * since the early 70’s SA has mostly disappeared from the AI literature
   * or marker passing, as it is commonly referred to in AI circles
   * relate SA to common AI problems
     * context determination, WSD, and the semantic guidance of syntax